kgreenek/rules_flatbuffers/README.md

 )
 ```

-Language targets can only depend on existing flatbuffers libraries, they cannot generates code directly from fbs sources.
+Language targets can only depend on existing flatbuffers libraries.

 ## Full examples